Always Look on the Bright Side of Life: Covers

 Harry Nilsson performed "Always Look on the Bright Side of Life" as the closing track on his 1980 album, Flash Harry.
 In 1997, the song was recorded by Art Garfunkel and included in the soundtrack of James L. Brooks' film As Good as It Gets.
 In the film itself, Jack Nicholson sings the song fleetingly with the minor addition of "your" in "brighter side of [your] life".
 Garfunkel's version replaced the risqué phrase "Life's a piece of shit" with the more family-friendly "Life's a counterfeit" ("Life is hit or miss" has also replaced the lyric as with wedding bands and live radio).
 The song has also been performed by Bruce Cockburn and released on his 1990 live CD.

 The Brobdingnagian Bards recorded the song for their CD A Faire to Remember.
 American musician Emilie Autumn performed a harpsichord cover of the song for her compilation album A Bit o' This & That.
 Heavens Gate recorded a metal cover of "Always Look on the Bright Side of Life" for the album Hell for Sale!.
-Green Day has used it in their rendition of "Shout" on their concert DVD Bullet in a Bible.
+Green Day has used it in their rendition of "Shout" during live performances, with one preserved example on their concert DVD Bullet in a Bible.

 German fun metal band JBO made a version of the song with changed lyrics ("Always Look on the Dark Side of Life") for their album Sex Sex Sex.
 German fun punk band Heiter bis Wolkig also made a version with changed lyrics called "Versuch's mal von der breiten Seite zu seh'n".
 The British duo Amateur Transplants made a parody version of "Always Look on the Bright Side of Life" as well, with lyrics in which only the name and the chorus of the original song are retained.

-Green Day did a short version of the song on their Revolution Radio tour in 2017 in Brisbane, Australia.
-They also covered "(I Can't Get No) Satisfaction" and "Hey Jude" after playing "King for a Day" and "Shout".
+Scooter used a shortened version, also titled "Always Look on the Bright Side of Life", on their Scooter Forever album (2017), giving the song a techno version.

 Other appearances

 The song appears twice in the Broadway musical Spamalot, based on Monty Python and the Holy Grail – once in Act II and again during the curtain call.

-The song is used at the end of Not the Messiah (He's a Very Naughty Boy), the comedic oratorio written by Eric Idle and collaborator John Du Prez.
+The song is used at the end of Not the Messiah (He's a Very Naughty Boy), the comedic oratorio adaptation of Life of Brian written by Eric Idle and collaborator John Du Prez.

+The metal band Iron Maiden are known to play the song at the end of their concerts.

 The song would make an appearance on season 8 of The Masked Singer, where Idle sung it as his encore song after being unmasked as the Hedgehog.